robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Focus on your driving, Celeste.

 Sarah waved at me as I pulled into the passenger pickup zone.
 The air was warm, thick with the smell of spent jet fuel, making it feel warmer still.
-I gave her a hug—her hair was all askew from the flight.
+I gave her a hug — her hair was all askew from the flight.
 She landed in her seat with a satisfied sigh.

 "Oh Celeste, it's so good to be home!"

 “Good to have you back.”

-I braked—late—as a tinny beep cut through behind us.
+I braked — late — as a tinny beep cut through behind us.
 A muscle car roared past.
 “When did Mara ring you?”

 "She didn't.
 Lauren did."